 This point seems pretty obvious; less dust means a cleaner home!
 Not just because of the dust floating around the atmosphere though.
 When cats visit the litter pan, the cat’s paws pick up the dust and track a fine layer of dust (and possibly other nasties) all around your home.
 The dustier the cat litter, the more your carpets and furniture are getting a new and unwanted coating from even a fairly tidy cat.

-Crystal litter such as PrettyLitter silica gel litter helps minimize a mess like this, because there are no huge clay clumps to scrape out and cleaning the litter pan using a variety of cat litter box cleaning hacks is a breeze too.
-It's also much lighter than clay based litter, so it's kinder to your back!
+Crystal litter such as PrettyLitter silica gel litter helps minimize a mess like this, because there are no huge clay clumps to scrape out, it’s low dust and cleaning the litter pan using a variety of cat litter box cleaning hacks is a breeze too.
+It's also much lighter than clumping clay cat litter, so it's kinder to your back!

-Dust free cat litter is the way forward for your cats and your family.
+Dust free cat litter is the way forward for your precious cats and your family, especially if you own multiple cats.
 It keeps you all happy and healthy, and helps you keep your house looking spot on.